grafana/mimir/docs/sources/mimir/configure/configure-otel-collector.md

 ## Use the OpenTelemetry protocol

 Mimir supports native OTLP over HTTP.
-To configure the collector to use the OTLP interface, use the [`otlphttp`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlphttpexporter) exporter and native Mimir endpoint.
+To configure the collector to use the OTLP interface, use the [`otlphttp`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlphttpexporter) exporter and the native Mimir endpoint.
 For example:

 ```yaml
 exporters: